mcerruti0311/sfadmin-training-javascript11/README.md

-Hour 11
+## Hour 11

-JavaScript and HTML5
-What You’ll Learn in This Hour:
+> What You’ll Learn in This Hour:
+>

-About the new HTML5 markup tags
+> * About the new HTML5 markup tags
-How to handle video and audio
+> * How to handle video and audio
-Using the <canvas> element
+> * Using the <canvas> element
-Drag and drop in HTML5
+> * Drag and drop in HTML5
-Working with local storage
+> * Working with local storage
-How to interface with the local file system
+> * How to interface with the local file system

+## JavaScript and HTML5
 The previous version of HTML, HTML 4.01, has been around since 1999.

 The XML-based version of HTML, XHTML, had been the subject of various recent W3C efforts, the latest having been moves toward XHTML2.
 In 2009 the W3C announced that XHTML2 was to be dumped in favor of diverting resources to a new version of HTML, HTML5.

 Tip